chanced/cmpjson/README.md

 # cmpjson
 A simple package for Go that compares JSON.

 To determine whether json is Equal, cmpjson first marshals them into `interface{}` and then performs the equality check using [github.com/google/go-cmp](https://github.com/google/go-cmp).
-To format the diff [github.com/pmezard/go-difflib](https://github.com/pmezard/go-difflib) is utilized on json that has is first unmarshaled into `interface{}` and then marshaled again with indendentions.
+To format the diff [github.com/pmezard/go-difflib](https://github.com/pmezard/go-difflib) is utilized on json that is first unmarshaled into `interface{}` and then marshaled again with indendentions.

 ## Usage